Samoa: Economy

+Tourism

+In 2024 about 200,000 tourists visited the country.

 Agriculture

 In the period before German colonisation (from the late 19th century), Samoa produced mostly copra.
 German merchants and settlers were active in introducing large-scale plantation operations and in developing new industries, notably cocoa beans and rubber, relying on imported labourers from China and Melanesia.
 When the value of natural rubber fell drastically, about the end of the Great War (World War I) in 1918, the New Zealand government encouraged the production of bananas, for which there is a large market in New Zealand.

 Because of variations in altitude, Samoa can cultivate a large range of tropical and subtropical crops.
 Land is not generally available to outside interests.
 Of the total land area of 2,934 km2, about 24.4% is in permanent crops and another 21.2% is arable.
 About 4.4% is Western Samoan Trust Estates Corporation (WSTEC).